jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 because Ember’s views try their best to get out of the way of the surrounding context.
 If we want to access a property of the view in it’s template, we need to be specific.
+Also note that the view class will need to be defined above before the helper, as it references it directly.

 If we refresh the page now, we’ll actually see the reasonable output of ‘Created a few seconds ago’.
 This is because our view’s value is